simophin/sshmutiplexer-rust/README.md

-# Demultiplex SSH & HTTPS
+# De-multiplex SSH & HTTPS

 This project is inspired by [sshl](https://github.com/yrutschle/sslh), but instead of writing in C, it's written in Rust and has very minimal functionality.